twofaceguy/akka/akka-docs/rst/java/persistence.rst

 If there is a problem with recovering the state of the actor from the journal, the actor will be sent a :class:`RecoveryFailure` message that it can choose to handle in ``receiveRecover``.
-If the actor doesn't handle the :class:`RecoveryFailure` message it will be stopped by throwing ActorKilledException.
+If the actor doesn't handle the :class:`RecoveryFailure` message it will be stopped by throwing :class:`ActorKilledException`.

 .. _persist-async-java: